Frequently Asked Questions

 There are no eggs, dairy products or any other animal derivatives used in the manufacture of Real Foods Regular CORN THINS varieties, so are suitable for vegetarians and vegans.
 Dairy products (Milk) are used in Flavoured CORN THINS variants, so they are not vegan.
 The Sour Cream & Chives variant is vegetarian.
 To ensure there is no cross contamination between our dairy and non-dairy containing products, Real Foods have implemented a strict manufacturing and clean down regime, which is implemented each time the dairy containing CORN THINS products are made.
 Production staff are not permitted to commence manufacturing new product until the clean down program has been completed, inspected and verified by the Quality Department as satisfactory.

-There are no yeast or yeast derivatives used in the manufacture of any Real Foods Regular CORN THINS variants [Original, Organic Sesame, Soy & Linseed (Flax & Soy) Multigrain] or RICE THINS variants (Wholegrains, Ancient Grains).
-There are yeast extracts in Tasty Cheese, Pizza, and Sour Cream & Chives Flavoured CORN THINS variants.
+There are no yeast or yeast derivatives used in the manufacture of any Real Foods Regular CORN THINS variants [Original, Organic Sesame, Soy & Linseed (Flax & Soy) Multigrain] or RICE THINS Wholegrain.
+There are yeast extracts in Tasty Cheese and Sour Cream & Chives Flavoured CORN THINS variants.

 Real Foods source the best ingredients to manufacture CORN THINS and RICE THINS products.
 These products are manufactured in accordance with HACCP Food Quality system requirements, to ensure the safe consumption of products by our consumers.
 A measured amount of pre-mixed grain is dropped into a mould.
-The mould is heated and the grain pops due to the high temperature of the mould.
-The popping grain cannot escape and it fuses together in the circular shape of the mould that it is contained in.
-This is how the corn cakes are formed in the grain-popping machines.
+The mould is heated and the grains pop due to a short period (seconds) of high temperature within the mould.
+The popping grain (like popcorn) cannot escape and it fuses together in the circular shape of the mould that it is contained in.
+This is how the CORN THINS products are formed in the grain-popping machines.
 Flavoured CORN THINS variants are made exactly as above, but also have natural flavour (with no added MSG) delicately sprinkled on top to make a seriously tasty snack.
 More information is detailed on our ‘Creation Process’ page.